 Act Cool Records Act Cool Records Act Cool Records Act Cool Records Act Cool Records Act Cool Records

-Beige Banquet
+Beige Banquet London, UK

 Tired of bands calling themselves post-punk but sounding like they listened to too much Artic Monkeys?
 Are you sick of the renaissance of the new-musik that just sounds like a trite, soulless exercise in trying to ride what’s cool at the moment?
 Look no further - Beige Banquet will restore your faith in the genre.
 With dissonant sounds, nervous lyrical repetitions and an overall sense of urgency, the quintet is a breath of fresh air in a somewhat saturated scene.